History of Cameroon: Discovery of oil

 Cameroon became an oil-producing country in 1977.
 The accounting of oil revenues was totally opaque and many Cameroonians felt the money was mismanaged or embezzled since.
 Oil remains a primary driver of the economy, though the country is not as oil-dependent as many other producers in the region.

-Biya Era (1982-)
+Biya Era (1982–present)

-On 30 June 1975 Paul Biya, a long-serving bureaucrat and administrator in the Ahidjo government, was appointed Prime Minister.
+On 30 June 1975, Paul Biya, a long-serving bureaucrat and administrator in the Ahidjo government, was appointed Prime Minister.
 On November 4, 1982, Ahidjo resigned as president and Biya was his legal successor.
 Many observers were surprised, as Biya is a Christian from the south while Ahidjo was a Muslim from the North and Ahidjo was only 59 years old.
 However, Ahidjo did not resign his role as leader of the governing party, and many speculated that he hoped Biya would be a figurehead, or perhaps even a temporary caretaker, as Ahidjo was rumored to be ill and receiving medical care in France.